Disappearance of Julie Weflen

 Julie Ann Weflen (born May 3, 1959) is a missing woman who was last seen on September 16, 1987.
 She disappeared from her workplace in Spokane County, Washington.
 Her case is considered a presumed homicide although her body has never been found and there are still no suspects.
-In 2004, true crime author Ann Rule dedicated an entire chapter about Weflen's abduction in her book Kiss Me, Kill Me.
+In 2004, true crime author Ann Rule included an entire chapter about Weflen's abduction in her book Kiss Me, Kill Me.

 Disappearance

 Weflen worked as an operator for the Bonneville Power Administration in Spokane, Washington.
 She parked her minivan in the gravel lot along Four Mound Road and logged into the Spring Hill Substation near Riverside State Park at 2 p.m. on the day she disappeared.
 BPA workers have stated that she probably finished work and returned to the minivan about 3:45 p.m.

 Weflen was last seen heading toward a substation at Four Mound and Coulee Hite Road.
 Her hard hat, toolbox, a water bottle, and a pair of sunglasses were located on the ground beside her truck and the driver's side door and back hatch were found open.
 Her purse was discovered in the rig where she had worked.